 What if I work on the weekends?

-Your family must attend Mass 75% of the time at COK to obtain parishioner tuition rates.
+Your family must attend Mass 75% of the time at COK to obtain active parishioner tuition rates.

 What if we have financial difficulties and cannot meet the minimum contribution expected?